 The women who work with me are not looking for a quick fix.
 They are incredible women who are ready to stop starting things and never finishing them.
 Ready to finally build the version of themselves they've always known was possible.

-My coaching qualifications include a diploma that is triple-accredited by the International Coaching Federation (ICF), the Association for Coaching (AC) and the European Mentoring and Coaching Council (EMCC), the three most respected bodies in the coaching industry.
+My coaching qualifications include a diploma that is accredited by the International Coaching Federation (ICF) and the Association for Coaching (AC) , the most respected bodies in the coaching industry.

 I am a CIMA-qualified accountant, a CFO and a Positive Psychology coach.
 My approach is grounded in evidence-based psychology, lived experience and a complete refusal to let my clients stay small.